Business planning needs to start somewhere, and I think it should start with writing a culture description.

 I debated between writing a Mission Statement or a Culture Statement.
 I chose to start with the Culture Statement because it is a statement about “who” your business is, or perhaps “who” you want your business to be.
 A Mission Statement is about “what” your company wants to accomplish.
 I simply decided that in business, as in life, “who” trumps “what” almost every time.

 Webster’s definition of culture: “The set of shared attitudes, values, goals, and practices that characterizes an institution or organization.”
-You and your team are going to spend a lot of time in this business, don’t let the culture be an accident.
-Why would you allow something so vital as your attitudes, values, goals and practices “just happen”?
+You and your team will spend a lot of time in this business, so don’t let the culture be an accident.
+Why would you allow something so vital as your attitudes, values, goals, and practices just happen?

 Why does a culture statement need to be written?

 My experience is that we are unstable, are not the clearest communicators, and suffer from short-term amnesia.
 That means if we have an idea or goal in our mind only, that idea or goal is going to change based on our mood, circumstances, and how well we remember our previous thoughts.